Tracardi/tracardi-api/manual/en/docs/flow/actions/send_to_slack_channel_action.md

 This plugin takes any payload as input.

 ## Outputs
-This plugin returns a response from Slack API on port **response** or empty payload on port **error** if an error occurs.
+This plugin returns a response from Slack API on port **response** or additional error info payload on port **error** if an error occurs.

 ## Configuration